pimsmath/onlinecourses2020/content/home/hero.md

 details.

 Students at Canadian universities not covered by the WDA may still be eligible to enroll under the terms of the Canadian University Graduate Transfer Agreement (CUGTA) of the [Canadian Association for Graduate Studies (CAGS)](https://cags.ca/).
-The details of this program vary by university, please contact your local Graduate Student Advisor for more information.
+The details of this program vary by university so please contact your local Graduate Student Advisor for more information.